Shifted CholeskyQR for sparse matrices: Numerical experiments

 \section{Numerical experiments}

-In this section, we conduct numerical experiments to examine the properties of Shifted CholeskyQR3 for sparse matrices.
-We primarily focus on the applicability, numerical stability, and CPU time(s) of Shifted CholeskyQR3 with our alternative $s$.
-The experiments are performed on our own laptop using MATLAB R2022a, and the specifications of the computer are listed in \cref{tab:1}.
+In this section, we conduct numerical experiments to examine the properties of SCholeskyQR3 for sparse matrices.
+We primarily focus on the applicability, accuracy, and CPU time (s) of SCholeskyQR3 with the optimal $s$ in \eqref{eq:js1}.
+The experiments are performed on our own laptop using MATLAB R2022a, and the specifications of the computer are listed in Table~\ref{tab:1}.
+For clarity, we refer to $s=j_{s}=\min(11(m\uu+(n+1)\uu) \cdot kc^{2}, 11(mn\uu+n(n+1)\uu) \cdot \norm{X}_{g}^{2})$ in Theorem~\ref{THM 4.1} as 'Alternative', while $s=11(mn\uu+n(n+1)\uu) \cdot \norm{X}_{g}^{2}$ in \cite{New} is referred to as 'Original'.

-Having established the settings for $T_{1}$ and $T_{2}$ matrices in \cref{def:41}, we will present the performance of Shifted CholeskyQR3 in these two cases below.